-The Philippines is blessed with abundance of bananas that it has been one of the top fruit exports to foreign countries for a long time.
+The Philippines is blessed with an abundance of bananas and it has been one of the top fruit exports to foreign countries for a long time.
 But more than just its varieties and versatility in terms of how to cook (nilaga, barbecue, grilled, additive to soup dishes), banana is the only fruit that never gives babies allergic reaction.
 Part of this is because of its protective packaging – peel which can also be made into sauce and paste.
 Here’s how it is done.

 For every kilo of banana peelings (cavendish or saba), add:

 - 9 tbsp vinegar

 - 1/4 tsp sodium benzoate